-Chapin was a seminal figure in American Scene painting.
-Born in New Jersey, Chapin developed an interest in art at a young age.
-He took classes at the Cooper Union and, through the largesse of a relative, spent two years at the Royal Academy in Antwerp before studying in Paris.
-His exposure to the work of Cézanne and the Post Impressionists informed his pictorial vocabulary.
-Back home, Chapin reevaluated his European-influenced aesthetic and began painting the world outside his front door—agricultural life and portraits of rural workers and their way of life.
-By the 1930s Chapin widened his purview to create portraits of urban life, including workers from diverse backgrounds, athletes, barflies, shop girls, movie stars, and gangsters.
+James Chapin was a seminal figure in the American Scene, painting the world outside his front door – agricultural life and portraits of rural workers and their way of life.
+By the 1930s, Chapin widened his purview to create portraits of urban life including workers from diverse backgrounds, athletes, barflies, shop girls, movie stars and gangsters.

-Chapin became celebrated for his portraiture, with Grant Wood especially impressed by his insightful portrayal of farm workers.
-Chapin found a similar history of hardship etched in the faces of many American sports figures.
-A Prize Fighter and His Manager tells the tale of a man whose very existence is about surviving the punches that both his profession and life have thrown him.
+While his pictures of farmers spoke to their struggles, especially during the years after the Depression, Chapin found the same history of hardship etched in the faces of many American sports figures.
+Chapin’s searing depiction of the boxer in A Prize Fighter and His Manager, tells the tale of a man whose very existence is about surviving the punches that both his profession and life have thrown him.
 The fighter’s face is a visual timeline of the emotional and physical pain he has experienced.
-Chapin’s strategy to delineate a sharp contrast between the fighter and the manager—differentiated by palette, gaze, and posture—reinforces the vulnerability of the fighter and his precarious future.
+Chapin’s strategy to delineate a sharp contrast between the fighter and the manager reinforces the vulnerability of the fighter and his precarious future.